Elizabeth Barton: Conflict with Henry VIII

-Barton was attainted for treason by Parliamentary Act, on the basis that she had maliciously opposed Henry VIII's divorce from Catherine of Aragon, and had prophesied that the King would lose his kingdom.
-Although Barton claimed God had revealed to her that he no longer recognized Henry VIII's monarchy, the Act of Attainder argued that Barton was at the centre of a conspiracy against the King.
+Barton was attainted for treason by act of Parliament, on the basis that she had maliciously opposed Henry VIII's divorce from Catherine of Aragon, and had prophesied that the king would lose his kingdom.
+Barton had also asserted that God had revealed to her that he no longer recognised Henry VIII's monarchy.
+The act of attainder argued that Barton was at the centre of a conspiracy against the King.
 Barton was viewed as a false prophet who was encouraged to profess fake revelations to persuade others to go against the monarchy.

 On 20 April 1534 Elizabeth Barton was hanged at Tyburn for treason.
 She was 28 years old.
 Five of her chief supporters were executed alongside her: